Milly Boughton: Tottenham Hotspur

 In 2023, Boughton was selected to play for Tottenham Hotspur, where she was an academy player but gradually started to train with the first team.

 Boughton made her debut for Tottenham's first team on 22 November 2023, when she was substituted on in the 78th minute of Tottenham's 3–0 victory at home over Bristol City in the 2023–24 Women's League Cup.

 Ipswich Town

 In 2024, Boughton joined Ipswich Town from Tottenham Hotspur on dual registration, alongside fellow Tottenham midfielder Elkie Bowyer.

 Arsenal

 In 2024, after returning from her loan spell at Ipswich Town, Boughton joined Tottenham Hotspur's arch-rivals Arsenal.
 She played for the Arsenal Academy for just one season.
 She did not train with the senior team, but became the fourth Australian at the club, with senior Matildas Steph Catley, Kyra Cooney-Cross and Caitlin Foord already playing for the North London side.
 Boughton left Arsenal at the end of the 2024-25 season, after winning the PGA Under-21 League One Division and PGA Under-21 South Division with the Young Gunners side.

 Hiberian

-On 3 September 2025, it was announced that Boughton had signed a two-year contract, her first professional contract, with Scottish Women's Premier League 2024-25 champions Hibernian Women.
+On 3 September 2025, it was announced that Boughton had signed a two-year contract, her first professional contract, with Scottish Women's Premier League (SWPL) 2024–25 champions Hibernian Women.

+Motherwell

+During the 2025–26 season, Boughton went on loan to Motherwell until the end of the season.